 Scores of symptoms in the 4 wk prior to drink testing, derived from the screening questionnaires, expressed as coefficients of each domain in the GSRS and the sum of IBSSS questionnaire variables (mean ± SD).
-GSRS: Gastrointestinal symptoms rating scale; GOR: Gastro-oesophageal reflux; IBSSS: Irritable bowel severity scoring system.
+GSRS: Gastrointestinal symptoms rating scale; GOR: Gastro-esophageal reflux; IBSSS: Irritable bowel severity scoring system.

-Table 2 Baseline psycho-social and quality of life markers in control subjects and irritable bowel syndrome patients
+Table 2 Baseline psycho-social and quality of life markers in control subjects and IBS patients